 Roughly 10,000 years later, in the Western world especially, human society had changed dramatically and is no longer ruled by a nomadic culture.
 Our food habits are also non-recognisable from what we once had.
 Instead of eating only what we can find, we now eat what we want, when we want, with the only limiting factors being time and money.
-Obesity, convenience food and tasty but nutritionally limited diets are commonplace, with 50% of adults in Europe now being overweight or obese.
+Convenience food and tasty but nutritionally limited diets are commonplace, causing high levels of obesity throughout Europe.

 In 2012, this is something that Bodyhack, a former business of Julian Hearn's was attempting to combat.
 He was trying to create a programme to help people get the optimum nutrition to aid their physical performance, and he was on a diet plan that required him to stick to a strict meal and exercise regime.
 This involved a lot of preparation, having to carefully plan and prepare each meal to make sure that his body was getting exactly what it needed.

 He saw great results from this programme, but it wasn’t possible without dedicating almost 100% of his day to it.
 When he spoke about it to his friends and relatives, they all came back saying one thing: “I don’t have the time to do that”.
 Julian thought there had to be an easier way.

 That’s where the idea for Huel came from.
 A perfectly balanced and nutritionally complete meal that you can prepare in less than two minutes.

 Huel saves you time, there’s no doubt about that, but we didn’t just make Huel for efficiency.
 At Huel, we’re also committed to: